Frequently Asked Questions

 +What if my child has a diagnosis or has already been tested elsewhere?

 If you have already received testing and/or a diagnosis, we will review that as part of our free consultation and advise on the next steps.
+This may mean we do not need to complete a full evaluation.

 +What if my child has had therapy/intervention elsewhere?